Tire Blowout Accidents in New Jersey

 Speak with one of our New Jersey car accident attorneys today by giving us a call at (732) 440-3089.

-Contact the New Jersey car accident attorneys at Levinson Axelrod, P.A. today if you were injured in a catastrophic car accident caused by a tire blowout.
-We’ve spent more than 75 years fighting for the rights of injured victims throughout New Jersey, and have successfully recovered more than $1 billion in verdicts and settlements for our clients – $250 million have been recovered in the past five years alone.
+Contact Levinson Axelrod, P.A. today if you were injured in a catastrophic accident caused by a tire blowout.
+We’ve spent 80 years fighting for the rights of injured victims throughout New Jersey, and have successfully recovered more than $1 billion in verdicts and settlements for our clients – $350 million have been recovered in the past five years alone.
 You need an experienced attorney to help you secure the maximum compensation possible for your injuries, and we’re ready and waiting to help you secure the compensation you deserve.

 What Causes A Tire To Blow?